What are strain costs and when will they occur?

 How will I pay for strain costs?

 Most strain costs are payable up front as a lump sum to the Fund at the point that an event occurs.
-But, strain costs relating to "no fault" events such as ill health retirements and deaths are not payable up front but instead are absorbed within the ongoing employer's contribution rate as part of the triennial actuarial valuation.
+Strain costs relating to "no fault" events such as ill health retirements and deaths are not payable up front but instead are absorbed within the ongoing employer's contribution rate as part of the triennial actuarial valuation.